caseif/SkyMM-NX/README.md

 ### To-do

-- Add ability to 'nickname' or give aliases to mods so that it's easier to identify truncated modnames.
+- Add ability to 'nickname' or give aliases to mods in-app or on PC via a `.txt` so that it's easier to identify truncated modnames (so that you don't come back to the game after 5 years and start wondering what `E.esp` does)
 - Add a python or bash script to automatically to automatically detect and truncate all suffixes in a folder

 ### Building